cyew3/oneVPL-intel-gpu/documentation/mediasdk-man.md

 **Change History**

-This enumerator is available since SDK API TBD.
+This enumerator is available since SDK API 1.25.

 ## <a id='FrcAlgm'>FrcAlgm</a>